RJZauner/machine-learning-project-checklist/README.md

     - How will we collect data?
     - How and who will label our data?
     - Do we need to collect more data?
-    - Can we use synthetic data?
+    - Can we use synthetic data generation techniques to supplement our current dataset?

 - Data Exploration Phase